Pullman Strike: Aftermath

 Debs was arrested on federal charges, including conspiracy to obstruct the mail as well as disobeying an order directed to him by the Supreme Court to stop the obstruction of railways and to dissolve the boycott.
 He was defended by Clarence Darrow, a prominent attorney, as well as Lyman Trumbull.
 At the conspiracy trial Darrow argued that it was the railways, not Debs and his union, that met in secret and conspired against their opponents.
 Sensing that Debs would be acquitted, the prosecution dropped the charge when a juror took ill.
 Although Darrow also represented Debs at the United States Supreme Court for violating the federal injunction, Debs was sentenced to six months in prison.

 Early in 1895, General Graham erected a memorial obelisk in the San Francisco National Cemetery at the Presidio in honor of four soldiers of the 5th Artillery killed in a Sacramento train crash of July 11, 1894, during the strike.
 The train wrecked crossing a trestle bridge purportedly dynamited by union members.
-Graham's monument included the inscription, "Murdered by Strikers", a description he hotly defended.
+Graham's monument included the inscription "Murdered by Strikers", a description he hotly defended.
 The obelisk remains in place.

+In the aftermath of the Pullman Strike, the ARU was disbanded and the state ordered the company to sell off its residential holdings.
+Many Pullman workers joined the AFL after the collapse of the ARU.
+Following the death of George Pullman (1897), the Pullman company would be led by Robert Todd Lincoln, and Thomas Wickes would become the company's vice president.
+With this change the company would shift its focus away from its environmental strategy of having superior living and recreational accommodations to keep workers loyal, and would instead use the town of Pullman for more industrial purposes, building storage and repair shops in place of fields.
+While the Pullman company continued to grow, monopolizing the train car industry, the town of Pullman struggled with deteriorating housing and cramped living spaces.
+The company remained the area's largest employer before closing in the 1950s.

-In the aftermath of the Pullman Strike, the state ordered the company to sell off its residential holdings.
-In the decades after Pullman died (1897), Pullman became just another South Side neighborhood.
-It remained the area's largest employer before closing in the 1950s.
-The area is both a National Historic Landmark as well as a Chicago Landmark District.
-Because of the significance of the strike, many state agencies and non-profit groups are hoping for many revivals of the Pullman neighborhoods starting with Pullman Park, one of the largest projects.
-It was to be a $350 million mixed used development on the site of an old steel plant.
-The plan was for 670,000 square feet of new retail space, 125,000 square foot neighborhood recreation center and 1,100 housing units.
+The area is both a National Historic Landmark and a Chicago Landmark District.
+Because of the significance of the strike, many state agencies and non-profit groups are hoping for many revivals of the Pullman neighborhoods, starting with Pullman Park, one of the largest projects.
+It was to be a $350 million mixed-use development on the site of an old steel plant.
+The plan was for 670,000 square feet of new retail space, a 125,000 square foot neighborhood recreation center, and 1,100 housing units.